- Reference Number: HEY-236/2020

-This leaflet has been produced to give you general information about your Francis Alae nasi dilator.
+This leaflet has been produced to give you general information about your Francis Alae Nasi Dilator.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a Francis Alae Nasi Dilator and why do I need one?

 Following discussion with your doctor, they have advised that you try a Francis Alae Nasi Dilator.
 The Francis Alae Nasi Dilator is used to open the nostril to allow you to breathe more easily through your nose.
 It acts to open up or expand the nasal passage and is used as an alternative to nasal surgery.
 The Francis Alae Nasi Dilator is a small silver oval shaped ring, with a bar across the top and a smaller ring towards the front.

 How do I use my Francis Alae Nasi Dilator?

 To insert the dilator ring, place it on to the tip of the little finger.
 The bar should be uppermost and the smaller ring near your finger nail.
 Gently insert the dilator into the nostril which you need to dilate; it should sit about 1.27 centimetres (half an inch) inside your nostril.
 The smaller ring should be towards the front of the nostril.
 It should not be visible when your head is in its natural position.
 However, it will be visible when you tilt your head backwards.

 To remove the dilator, simply hook your little finger nail on to the smaller ring, which will be at the front of the nostril and gently pull downwards.